jelu/lim-plugin-zonalizer/README.md

 * `analysis.completed`: Number of completed analysis.
 * `analysis.failed`: Number of failed analysis.

-### GET /zonalizer/1/analysis[?results=bool&lang=string]
+### GET /zonalizer/1/analysis[?ongoing=bool&results=bool&lang=string]

-Get a list of all analysis that exists in the database for Zonalizer.
+Get a list of all analysis that ongoing or in the database for Zonalizer.
 See `analyze` under Objects for description of the analyze object.

 ```